HSK 3.0 Changes Explained: 9 Levels, New Vocab & July 2026 Launch

 The key innovation is the expansion from 6 levels to 9 levels, allowing for finer granularity in measuring Chinese proficiency, especially at advanced levels where the previous HSK 6 was insufficient.

-My Perspective Changes: Why HSK 3.0 is a Good Thing
+My Perspective: Why HSK 3.0 is a Good Thing

 As someone who struggled with the massive jump from HSK 4 to HSK 5 (and the even bigger cavern between HSK 5 and 6), I actually welcome these changes.